carolinaoliproyect/Code-for-mask-avoid-hipoxia/README.md

 # Code-for-mask-avoid-hipoxia
-this is the code for the mask
+this is the code for the arduino r3 uno